polyseam/cndi/docs/walkthroughs/avm/airflow.md

 ## upload environment variables to GitHub ⬆️

-GitHub Actions is responsible for calling the `cndi run` command to deploy our cluster, so it is important that our secrets are available in the actions runtime.
+GitHub Actions is responsible for calling the `cndi run` command to deploy our cluster, so it is important that our secrets are available in the Actions runtime.
 However we don't want these to be visible in our source code, so we will use GitHub Actions Secrets to store them.
 The [gh](https://github.com/cli/cli) CLI makes this very easy.